Yuka-404/DS5690/README.md

 # 3. Critical Analysis:
 - **Fails at Basic Physics & Logic:** The authors are candid that Sora is not a perfect simulator.
 It "does not accurately model the physics of many basic interactions, like glass shattering."
-It struggles with cause-and-effect (e.g., a person eating a burger might not leave a bite mark).
+It struggles with cause-and-effect.
+This shows the "simulation" is still a very good statistical approximation, not a true physics engine.

 - **No Benchmarking:** This is the biggest scientific critique.
 The Sora report is purely qualitative.
 It provides cherry-picked videos but no quantitative, head-to-head comparison on standard video benchmarks (like FVD on UCF-101).
 In contrast, the Imagen Video and W.A.L.T papers do provide these metrics.
-This makes Sora's "state-of-the-art" status unverifiable and positions this as an (incredibly impressive) engineering demo, not a scientific paper.
+This makes Sora's "state-of-the-art" status unverifiable.

 # 4. Code Demonstration:
 Sora is a closed-source, unreleased model.
 No code, API, or model weights are publicly available.
 Therefore, a live code demonstration is not possible.